- How Much do Maths Tutoring Companies Charge?

 Whether you agree with this or not is up to you.

-Become better by taking a mental math class here.
+Become better by taking a mental mathematics class here.

 What's the Price of Maths Lessons from an Undergrad Student?